 To stop the window from going all the way down during the Auto-Down operation, pull up on the switch briefly.

-To open the window part way, press to the first detent and release it when you want the window to stop.
-Lift the window switch fully upward to the second detent, release, and the window will go up automatically.
+To open the window part way, push to the first detent and release it when you want the window to stop.